 IMMERSE YOURSELF IN THE TUBMAN EXPERIENCE

 Interpretive Programs

 We are pleased to offer interpretive programs by request and events throughout the year.
 All of our programs share the message of appreciation of our natural, cultural, historical and recreational resources as a service to our community.
-So that we may better serve you, we ask that you send a request to us by email htursp.dnr@maryland.gov to get started.
+So that we may better serve you, we ask that you complete a Program Request Form.
+Email htursp.dnr@maryland.gov to get started.

-Self Guided Tours The visitor center's exhibit hall is a self-guided experience, however, rangers are available beforehand for an introduction to the park and grounds, as well as afterward for group discussions.
+Tours The visitor center's exhibit hall is a self-guided experience, however, rangers are available beforehand for an introduction to the park and grounds, as well as afterward for group discussions.
 With advance notice, groups may request ranger-led tours or interpretive programs.
 Offer valid only when services are available.
-Visit our website and scroll down to the bottom to request tour options: dnr.maryland.gov/publiclands/pages/eastern/tubman.aspx Pavilion Rental Information The picnic pavilion is available for family reunions, special gatherings and a variety of other events.
+Visit our website and scroll down to the bottom to request tour options: dnr.maryland.gov/publiclands Pavilion Rental Information The picnic pavilion is available for family reunions, special gatherings and a variety of other events.
 It features a stone fireplace, food preparation area, picnic tables, bathrooms and sweeping views of Blackwater National Wildlife Refuge.
 At 2,600 square feet, this open air facility is perfect for gatherings of 75 people or less.
 The pavilion can be reserved and rented for a fee.
-A special park use permit is required.
+A park use permit is required.
 Online reservations can be made at parkreservations.maryland.gov.